JakubDadello/Polish-Equity-Analytics/README.md

 Applied classification algorithms to identify patterns in financial data and support data-driven investment decision-making.

+Although the dataset comes from companies listed on the Warsaw Stock Exchange, the project demonstrates transferable data science and financial analysis skills.
+Financial indicators such as ROA, EBITDA, and leverage ratios are standardized worldwide, making the modeling approach applicable to global financial markets.

 ## How to Run

 To run this project locally, you can use either Docker (recommended) or a standard Python environment.